Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/intro_slides.md

 ## What is testing?

 - Smelling old milk before using it!
-- A way to determine if a software is producing reliable results
+- A way to determine if a software is not producing reliable results and if so, what is the reason
 - Manual testing vs. Automated testing

 ---